kexiZeroing/FE-Learning-notes/doc/angular-unit-test.md

   });

   // another signature: jasmine.createSpyObj(methodNames)
-  // Array of method names to create spies for, or Object whose keys will be method names and values the returnValue. mockService = jasmine.createSpyObj<AService>({
+  // `methodNames` is an object whose keys will be method names and values the returnValue. mockService = jasmine.createSpyObj<AService>({
     foo: () => Promise.resolve(),
     bar: () => {}
   });
 ```

-### Access private member
+### Access Private Member
 > Only unit test the public API and do not write tests for private methods.
 The point of "don't test private methods" is to test the class like someone who uses it.
 There are times when it doesn't seem that simple and you feel you are choosing between compromising either the API or the unit-tests.

 Even though TS restricts access to class members using private, protected, public, the compiled JS has no private members, since this isn't a thing in JS.
 It's purely used for the TS compiler.